 - In Memory, Sorrow, and Thorn, when Simon is hiding in a cellar from the Evil Sorcerer Pryrates, he is saved from Pryrates' Compelling Voice by the sudden appearance of a grey cat, whom the villain mistakes for the intruder he was searching for.
 The cat comes in handy much later in the story, too.

-- Envoked in Terrier, when the main character's talking cat chooses run into an alley so that the muggers hiding there will say "It's just a cat" and the police main characters will know what they're walking into.
+- Tortall Universe: Invoked in Beka Cooper, when the main character's talking cat chooses to run into an alley so that the muggers hiding there will say "It's just a cat" and the police main characters will know what they're walking into.

 - In Final Fantasy VI during Sabin's scenario, when you select "hit it" to open a chest in an imperial camp, you attract a nearby guard and hide, but the guard is dismissed by a "meow".